Humaniq (HMQ) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Humaniq Historical Price

-According to the latest data gathered on Humaniq live price page, the current price of Humaniq is 0.00122406USD.
-The circulating supply of Humaniq(HMQ) is 188.22M HMQ , giving it a market capitalization of $230.39K.
+According to the latest data gathered on Humaniq live price page, the current price of Humaniq is 0.00124357USD.
+The circulating supply of Humaniq(HMQ) is 188.22M HMQ , giving it a market capitalization of $234.07K.

 - 24-hour0.00%$ --$ --$ --